fluxnet/shuttle/docs/cli.rst

 listall
 ~~~~~~~

 List all available FLUXNET datasets from AmeriFlux and ICOS networks.
+Creates a snapshot CSV file containing available site metadata and download links.
+The timestamp of the request is included in the filename.

 .. code-block:: bash